 But the Fourth District also rejected the defendants’ position.
 While there are cases where injuries sustained while transporting a patient are considered malpractice–e.g., moving a patient from a gurney to an X-ray table at the hospital–the facts alleged by the plaintiffs here “do not support a theory that injury occurred while a medical diagnostic or medical treatment procedure was occurring.”
 And even if transporting the plaintiff by van was the result of a medical judgment, the Fourth District said the defendants have not established any “professional standards of care” applicable to such situations.
 Accordingly, the court dismissed the defendants’ petition without prejudice, meaning the clinic could renew its objections to the lawsuit if “a revised complaint or discovery” establishes the plaintiffs “cannot prove their case without establishing a violation of a professional standard of care.”

-Speak With a Florida Medical Malpractice Lawyer Today
+Speak With a Florida Medical Negligence Lawyer Today